ARG_MAX

 Workaround for variable assignments (example taken from the Heirloom shell package):

-(The variable in a redirected
+in a redirected

-"while read variable"
+"while read variable

 construct gets assigned the empty value when reading EOF,

-i.e., if you don't break out before that.
+i.e., if you don't break

 This may appear as if the variable was localized even in